njgeorge000158/Home-Sales-Analysis-with-Apache-Spark/logs/README.md

-This folder contains the log files for the IPython notebook, climate_analysis.ipynb: the IPython Notebook generates these files in Log Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This folder contains the log files for the IPython notebook, home_sales_colab: the IPython Notebook generates these files in Log Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----